Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 # 4 Basic types
-Mojo's basic types are defined as built-ins, which means they are automatically imported in code.
+Mojo's basic types are defined as built-ins, defined in the package `builtin`.
+They are automatically imported in code.
 These include Bool, Int, FloatLiteral, StringLiteral, StringRef and String, which we'll discuss in this section.
 Underneath, they are all defined as a struct (see § ??).

 These structs mostly contain so-called *dunder* (__...__) methods.
 Common examples are:
 * the `__init__` method: this acts as a constructor, creating an instance of the struct.